|

 l Robin Gray died just

 before Easter 2006, a few months after the first book was published.
-But, on a positive note, Andrew Lamberton and one or two others
+But Andrew Lamberton and one or two others

 l See